ietf-wg-cellar/matroska-specification/cellar-codec/wavpack.md

 A `Block` or `SimpleBlock` frame contains the following header with the some fields taken from the `WavpackHeader` of a single WavPack block followed by the data of that WavPack block.
+Here is a representation of the data as pseudo C  code [@?ISO9899]:

 ```c
 {